-From 2016 until 2019, Ms. Reed was Chair of ERIC Alpha Holdings Pty Ltd and its subsidiaries, which includes 40 per cent ownership of Ausgrid, an electricity distribution business in Australia.
+In December 2021, Ms. Reed was appointed to the role of Chair of the Spark Infrastructure Group and also joined the boards of Victoria Power Networks PTY and SA Power Networks Partnership and their wholly owned subsidiaries.
+From 2016 until 2019, Ms. Reed was Chair of ERIC Alpha Holdings Pty Ltd and its subsidiaries, which owns 49 per cent of Ausgrid, an electricity distribution business in Australia.
 She was a director of Ausgrid from 2013 until 2019.
 She was the Chief Executive Officer/Managing Director of Spark Infrastructure from 2008 to 2012.
-Spark Infrastructure owned 49 per cent of three electricity distribution businesses in Australia.
+During this time Spark Infrastructure owned 49 per cent of two electricity distribution businesses in Australia.
 Before joining Spark Infrastructure, she spent nine years at Envestra Limited, a gas distribution company, in a number of senior financial roles including Chief Financial Officer.

-Ms. Reed holds an M.B.A. from Deakin University and a Bachelor of Business (Accounting) and is a fellow of Certified Practicing Accountants Australia.
+Ms. Reed holds an MBA from Deakin University and a Bachelor of Business (Accounting) and is a fellow of Certified Practicing Accountants Australia.